github/docs/content/actions/learn-github-actions/introduction-to-github-actions.md

   ```
 </td>
 <td>
   Groups together all the steps that run in the <code>check-bats-version</code> job.
-Each line nested under this section is a separate action.
+Each line nested under this section is a separate action or shell command.
 </td>
 </tr>
 <tr>